kdkasad/CIter/README.md

  - Y: Yes,
  - N: No,
  - I: Inherited (i.e. double-ended if all input iterators are double-ended),
- - E: Inherited for exact-size source iterators only.
+ - E: Inherited, but also requires all sources to be exact-sized.

 ### Functions